 We ended slavery over 150 years ago today.
 It was a formative and controversial moment.
 But we rarely see the Thirteenth Amendment–which abolished slavery and involuntary servitude–invoked today as a means of securing liberty.
 Is it relevant to the issues we deal with now?
 I believe it is.

-The Thirteenth Amendment, ratified on December 6, 1865, says in part: “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States.”
+The Thirteenth Amendment which ended slavery was ratified on December 6, 1865 and says in part: “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States.”
 It also grants Congress the power to pass laws that enforce this ban.
 That language transformed our nation.
 It felled an entire economy rooted in slave labor.
 It put us on the path to equality.
 And it made a moral commitment to liberty.

 The Civil Rights Act recognized that, at its core, slavery deprived the slave of his economic rights of property and contract.
 The right to self-ownership.
 The right to the fruit of one’s labor.
 The right to decide what work we’ll do for whom.
 Frederick Douglass certainly saw his emancipation that way when he found his first odd job as a free man: “I was not long in accomplishing the job, when the dear lady put into my hand two sliver half-dollars.
 To understand the emotion which swelled my heart as I clasped this money, realizing that I had no master who could take it from me–that it was mine–that my hands were my own, and could earn more of the precious coin, one must have been in some sense himself a slave.”